shanmugavel-d/shanmugavel-d/README.md

 - 🌱 I'm currently learning various data science techniques and tools, including Python, machine learning, and big data technologies.
 - 💼 I have experience working with Python for data analysis and visualization, as well as SQL for data manipulation and querying.
 - 💞️ I'm eager to collaborate on projects that involve Python programming, data analysis, and machine learning.
-- 📫 You can reach me on [LinkedIn](www.linkedin.com/in/shanmugavel-d-078972141).
-Let's connect and explore opportunities to work together!

 ## Projects